 Shot of cell suspension being added to the wells.

 Incubate the plates at 37 degrees Celsius for 2 to 5 days [1].
 Replace the medium every 48 hours [2] and use an optical microscope to monitor the cell growth [2].
-Videographer: Please note that 4.4-4.5.2 are continuous shots

 Talent places the plate in an incubator.